awsed/iotbot/README.md

 }
 ```
 * Create the certitificates, download the files and attach the certificate to both the policy and the thing created earlier
 * Create a S3 rule similar to the one bellow in order to upload files from the camera to the S3 bucket, make sure the IAM role has appropriate access (PutObject).
-The rule will listen on the 's3upload' topic and upload a JPG file to the bucket and it can be retrieved using a mobile app with access to the bucket (GetObject), for instance:
+The rule will listen on the 's3upload' topic, upload a JPG file to the bucket and it can be retrieved using a mobile app with access to the bucket (GetObject), for instance:
 ```
 >aws iot get-topic-rule --rule-name S3